Master of Science in Clinical Rehabilitation and Mental Health Counseling

 -

-Students within the Clinical Rehabilitation and Mental Health Counseling program have the ability to choose between two options: Clinical Rehabilitation Counseling and Clinical Mental Health Counseling.
+Students in the Clinical Rehabilitation and Mental Health Counseling (CRMHC) program choose between two options: Clinical Rehabilitation Counseling (CRC) and Clinical Mental Health Counseling (CMHC).
 As a program, students are prepared to work with diverse populations and receive evidenced based training that supports clients' unique needs and goals.
+The program’s mission is to prepare empathic and competent counselors who advocate empowerment of diverse communities and promote wellness across mental health and rehabilitation settings.

 Clinical Rehabilitation Counseling (CRC)

-The Clinical Rehabilitation Counseling (CRC) option provides students with training and experiences to serve diverse clients with psychiatric, developmental, cognitive, sensory, substance dependency, and/or physical disabilities.
-A Clinical Rehabilitation Counselor is a highly trained professional who uses client centered approaches to prepare individuals with disabilities in attaining optimal function in psychological, social, and vocational domains considering their personal goals, abilities, and perception of quality of life.
-Clinical Rehabilitation Counseling involves eliminating attitudinal and environmental barriers through the use of counseling techniques, technology, advocacy, and support.
+The Clinical Rehabilitation Counseling (CRC) option provides students with training and experiences to serve diverse clients with psychiatric, developmental, cognitive, sensory, substance-related, and/or physical disabilities.
+Clinical rehabilitation counselor use client centered approaches to support individuals with disabilities in attaining optimal functioning across psychological, social, and vocational domains considering each client's personal goals, abilities, and perception of quality of life.
+Clinical Rehabilitation Counseling emphasizes reducing attitudinal and environmental barriers throughcounseling, technology, advocacy, and support.

 The CRC option is accredited by the Council for the Accreditation of Counseling and Related Programs (CACREP).
-Graduates also meet the educational qualifications for the national Certified Rehabilitation Counselor (CRC) credential as well as the educational requirements to apply for license as a professional clinical counselor in the state of California (Licensed Professional Clinical Counselor - LPCC).
+Graduates also meet the educational qualifications for the national Certified Rehabilitation Counselor (CRC) credential and to be eligible to apply for license as a professional clinical counselor in the state of California (Licensed Professional Clinical Counselor - LPCC).

 Clinical Mental Health Counseling (CMHC)

-The Clinical Mental Health Counseling (CMHC) pathway prepares students to provide a variety of services that address the mental and emotional well-being of clients with mental health challenges.
-Students will learn skills related to assessment, interventions and diagnosis of mental health disorders.
-A Clinical Mental Health Counselor guides clients toward achieving mental health goals and sustaining optimal levels of wellness.
+The Clinical Mental Health Counseling (CMHC) pathway prepares students to provide counseling services that support the mental and emotional well-being of individuals with mental health challenges.
+Students develop skills in assessment, interventions and diagnosis while learning ways to nourish clients in achieving and sustaining optimal levels of wellness.

-Both concentrations prepare you to earn your California Licensed Professional Clinical Counselor (LPCC) credentials with hands-on experience and cultural competence.
+Both concentrations prepare you to earn your California Licensed Professional Clinical Counselor (LPCC) credentials through hands-on experiences and cultural competence.